usc-isi-i2/datamart/query_api.md

 engine searches content of the datasets.

 The API defines a domain specific language in JSON for specifying search queries.
-This language allows the three search methods to be mixed-and-matched and combined into one query.
+This language allows the three ways of searching to be mixed-and-matched and combined into one query.

 The query returns a ranked list of dataset matches.
 Each match contains a match score,